EYELASH EXTENSIONS FAQS

 A chemical peel is a higher strength skin exfoliant thus it works to remove the top layer of skin.
 The skin that grows back after a chemical peel is smoother and younger looking.

-Everyone is a good candidate for a chemical peel.
+Everyone is a good candidate for a chemical peel, however, we need to always be careful and start at a low concentration.
 Chemical peels can improve acne, pigmentation, skin texture, promote anti-ageing and improve skin tone.